whwiese/YOLO/README.md

 src="https://github.com/whwiese/YOLOv1/blob/master/predictions/AirplanePerson2.png" alt="gen" width="400"/>

 ...something's being learned, but not very fast!
 Email me if you want to employ me or buy me a GPU (whwiese@berkeley.edu)

+Update: I'll still take a GPU even though I learned how to use google colab.

 ---